The holiday season is approaching. Yes, it’s still September, but doing your homework now can pay off in a big way by the time December rolls around.

 Getting publicity for your shop can be a long process depending on who you’re pitching, but with a strategic plan and organized follow ups, you can land your feature in as early as the following week!

-If you’re interested to learn more, check out In The Limelight, an e-course aimed at helping you make more sales and get more traffic by getting featured on popular blogs.
+If you’re interested to learn more, check out In The Limelight (This site/resource is no longer available) an e-course aimed at helping you make more sales and get more traffic by getting featured on popular blogs.